You’ve likely come across the ongoing debate on EMS vs TENS regarding which method is superior.

 For example, EMS and TENS machines may interfere with pacemakers and defibrillators.
 Patients with these medical device implants should then consult their doctors first.

 It is still unclear how EMS and TENS can affect unborn babies, too.
-So, mums-to-be need to talk with their physicians or midwives before using electrotherapy for labour pains.
+So, if you are pregnant, be sure to talk to your midwife or healthcare provider before using electrotherapy.

 EMS vs TENS Unit: Verdict